North Korea

-North Korea is a totalitarian dictatorship with a comprehensive cult of personality around the Kim family.
+North Korea is a totalitarian hereditary dictatorship with a comprehensive cult of personality around the Kim family.
 Amnesty International considers the country to have the worst human rights record in the world.
-Officially, North Korea is a communist state that self-designates as an "independent socialist state" (Note: The constitution of the DPRK, Article 1, states that "The Democratic People's Republic of Korea is an independent socialist State representing the interests of all the Korean people.") which holds democratic elections; however, outside observers have described the elections as unfair, uncompetitive, and pre-determined.
-The Workers' Party of Korea (WPK) is the sole ruling party of North Korea.
-According to Article 3 of the constitution, Kimilsungism–Kimjongilism is the official ideology of North Korea.
+Officially, North Korea is a communist state, and describes itself as a socialist state which holds democratic elections.
+However, outside observers have described the elections as unfair, uncompetitive, and pre-determined.
+The Workers' Party of Korea (WPK) is the sole ruling party of North Korea, while Kimilsungism–Kimjongilism is the official ideology.
 The means of production are owned by the state through state-run enterprises and collectivized farms.
 Most services—such as healthcare, education, housing, and food production—are subsidized or state-funded.

-North Korea follows Songun, a "military first" policy which prioritizes the Korean People's Army in state affairs and the allocation of resources.
+North Korea is highly militarized, prioritizing the Korean People's Army in the allocation of resources.
 It possesses nuclear weapons.
 Its active-duty army of 1.28 million soldiers is the fourth-largest in the world.
 In addition to being a member of the United Nations since 1991, North Korea is also a member of the Non-Aligned Movement, the G77, and the ASEAN Regional Forum.